Bartolomeo Silvestro Cunibert: Serbian Uprising and the First Rule of Miloš Obrenović 1804—1850

-The first part of Cunibert's memoir-historical work was published in Paris in 1850. years.
-Cunibert continued to work on the second part but passed away in 1851.
+The first part of Cunibert's memoir-historical work was published in Paris in 1850.
+Cunibert continued to work on the second part but died in 1851.
 According to his instructions, the second part was completed by his brothers Felice and Michelangelo and published in Leipzig in 1855.

 Cunibert's history came out for the second time in 1901, translated into Serbian by Milenko Vesnić under the title "Serbian Uprising and the First Rule of Miloš Obrenović 1804-1850."
 The work was reissued in two volumes in 1988 by the publishing house Prosveta.
 Dušan T. Bataković wrote the preface explaining the historical value of the work.